 FIREARMS & HOLSTERS

 You probably own a firearm that you can use to get started in practical shooting.
-USPSA has five competitive divisions, delineated by equipment rules.
+USPSA has eight competitive divisions, delineated by equipment rules.
 Unless you are blessed with more money than you need, we recommend that you don’t rush out and spend until you’ve had an opportunity to learn enough about the sport that you can make an informed decision.